zolly-cpu/2UV-Project/README.txt

 In the ObjectViewer
 - Planning nog finisched yet
-- Location tracking objects must be created in the ServerTest
+- Location tracking was working on windows needs some rework

 SocketBox
 - Open for imlplementing dll's with the protocoll for communication